capactio/capact/docs/internal/argo-workflows/README.md

 ### Others

 - [Argo doesn't work on Kind with default Docker executor](https://github.com/argoproj/argo/issues/2376).
-It is because [kind uses containerd](https://github.com/kubernetes-sigs/kind/issues/508#issuecomment-490745016), similarly to `k3s` (and in a result also `k3d`).
+It is because [kind uses containerd](https://github.com/kubernetes-sigs/kind/issues/508#issuecomment-490745016), similarly to `k3s` (and in a result also `k3d`; only the [k3s-dind](https://github.com/unboundedsystems/k3s-dind) modification worked with Docker executor).

   The workaround is to use different [Argo Workflow Executor](https://argoproj.github.io/argo/workflow-executors), such as`k8sapi`.
 However, for `k8sapi` and `kubelet` executors, the workflows would need to be adjusted, as the output artifacts can only be saved on volumes (such as `emptyDir`).
 Modified workflow with `emptyDir` volume volumeMounts for containers works on both Workflow Executors.